 Caroline is particularly interested in historical performance practice and began playing continuo for early music ensembles during her studies.
 She attended the American Bach Soloists Academy in San Francisco in 2013 and played regularly with colleagues at Eastman.
 Most recently she has performed with the Atlanta Baroque Orchestra under the direction of violinist Julie Andrijeski.

 Caroline spends her free time running and doing other forms of exercise, having completed the Buffalo Marathon in May of 2018 in addition to multiple half-marathons.
 She loves traveling, especially when it involves artwork and beautiful nature vistas.
 She enjoys cooking vegetarian cuisine and spoiling her one-eyed adopted cat named Miso.

-With teachers and mentors past and present: Alan Morrison, Curtis Institute of Music (left), David Higgs and Stephen Kennedy, Eastman School of Music (right)
+With teachers and mentors: Alan Morrison, Curtis Institute of Music (left), David Higgs and Stephen Kennedy, Eastman School of Music (right)